Speaking with authority at work is something I have developed over the years. Here are my ten top tips on talking with authority at work.

-I think it makes my colleagues and our clients connect with me on a level that we might not have if I was just articulate and polite and I think it makes me look naturally authoritative when it comes to diary management.
+I think it makes my colleagues and our clients connect with me on a level that we might not have if I was just articulate and polite, and I think it makes me look naturally authoritative when it comes to diary management.

 Speak to your manager about your authority.
-How much do you exactly have and how many decisions can you take without their consent?
-With the power that you have try to own it!
+How much do you exactly have, and how many decisions can you take without their consent?
+With the power that you have, try to own it!
 Take pride in your decision making, think of yourself as the expert in that field and remember that you will be judged on the performance of those tasks.

 It is easy to get upset when your authority is being challenged.

 This will happen at some point in your career as an assistant – trust me!
-The best piece of advice I can give is to try your hardest not to let it upset you.
+The best advice I can give is to try your hardest not to let it upset you.
 Don’t let the person know you are angry or hurt.
 This will, unfortunately, undermine your authority.

-In areas where you have no authority don’t try to speak with authority, there is no need to overcompensate.
+In areas where you have no authority, don’t try to speak with authority.
+There is no need to overcompensate.
 Stick to the tasks and decisions that you know you have control over.
 Your influence will undoubtedly be diminished if you are overstepping your boundaries.

 The best piece of advice I’ve had about speaking with authority is to remember the power of silence.
 We have all been in conversations when we have been nervous and try to fill as much silence as possible.